ST4RGUARD/instarice/README.md

 - if none existing will install

 instarice will first remove existing ~/.zshrc, ~/.vimrc, ~/.vim/, ~/.config/nvim/, and ~/.config/ghostty/config

-instarice will next download these from this repo

 instarice will ask to install all languages - all supported lang in lang.yml in this repo